 Why Strategic Nature Areas (SNAs)?

-In addition, the long term survival of species populations at a landscape-scale is dependant on three connected factors: habitat patch size, the degree of isolation of patches, and habitat quality.
+In addition, the long-term survival of species populations at a landscape-scale is dependent on three connected factors: habitat patch size, the degree of isolation of patches, and habitat quality.
 Therefore, conservation success depends on all three of these factors being addressed.

 How was Nature Map put together?